 Some minority stockholders in certain of our consolidated subsidiaries have the right, at certain times, to require us to acquire their ownership interest in those entities at fair value.
 Their interests in these subsidiaries are classified outside permanent equity on our consolidated balance sheets and are carried at the estimated redemption amounts.
 The redemption amounts have been estimated based on expected future earnings and cash flow and, if such earnings and cash flow are not achieved, the value of the redeemable noncontrolling interests might be impacted.
 Changes in the estimated redemption amounts of the noncontrolling interests subject to put options are reflected at each reporting period with a corresponding adjustment to Additional paid-in capital.
-Future reductions in the carrying amounts are subject to a "floor" amount that is equal to the fair value of the redeemable noncontrolling interests cannot go below the floor level.
+Future reductions in the carrying amounts are subject to a "floor" amount that is equal to the fair value of the redeemable noncontrolling interests at the time they were originally recorded.
+The recorded value of the redeemable noncontrolling interests cannot go below the floor level.
 Adjustments to the carrying amount of noncontrolling interests to reflect a fair value redemption feature do not impact the calculation of earnings per share.
 Our net income is reduced by the portion of the subsidiaries' net income that is attributable to redeemable noncontrolling interests.